He was born Georgios Kyriacos Panayiotou in Bushley, Hertfordshire, England.

 Michael was just 19 when Wham! rose to fame in Europe, and he became a favorite with young girls.
 It was also a very difficult time for him, as he struggled with fame and with his identity.
 He explained in a 1988 talk with Q magazine: "Around '84 it wasn't me.
 I don't know who I wanted me to be.
 I became this harmless, feminine-looking David Cassidy figure who all the little girls could take home without any fear of me putting my hand up their skirt.
 It was a strange situation because before that I wasn't the type of guy who could walk into a room and pull any bird, and suddenly, at 19, I could."

-He has always avoided talking about his sexuality, which led to lots of speculation in the British press that he was gay.
-His typical response was, "People haven't the right to know."
+He avoided talking about his sexuality, which led to lots of speculation in the British press that he was gay.
+His responses to these queries included, "People haven't the right to know" and "My sexuality is no one's f--king business."
+He didn't come out until his 1998 arrest for lewd conduct.

 In 1981, Michael worked various jobs after the failure of his and Ridgeley's first group, The Executive.
 One of the jobs that he worked was as a DJ at a restaurant, which he called "the absolute worst - probably the most embarrassing thing that I have ever done in my life."
 He wrote the song "Careless Whisper